Women's blazers

 Check material and tailoring

-Sustainable blazers
+Sustainable women's blazers

 A blazer is typically a garment where good tailoring, such as skilful cutting and careful seams, are emphasized.